This page regroups the characters from Demonbane and all of its subsquent works.

 Tropes related to him:

-- Accidental Pervert: Often accused of being a pervert and a lolicon by Leica and the kids.
-Of course, depending on the route, the latter might not be so inaccurate.
+- Accidental Pervert: Often accused of being a pervert and a paedophile by Leica and the kids.

-- Ascend to a Higher Plane of Existence: Happens to him and Al during her True End when they become Elder Gods.
+- Ascend to a Higher Plane of Existence: Happens to him and Al during her Good End when they become Elder Gods.

 - Badass Longcoat: His magius form grants him one.
 The coat can also function as wings, granting him unassisted flight.